fmtlib/fmt/README.rst

 that they are included in the standard library.
 Tinyformat has somewhat slower compilation times compared to format.
-Interestingly optimized executable size is smaller with tinyformat then with format and for non-optimized build its vice versa.
+Interestingly optimized executable size is smaller with tinyformat then with format and for non-optimized build its the other way around.
 Boost::format has by far the largest overheads.

 Speed tests
 ~~~~~~~~~~~